ck3leetcode/cloudflare_zt_client/README.md

 ### Presenter

-- **Connection Page:** Binds the connection status provided by the connection service with the UI Widget
+- **Connection Controller:** Binds the connection status provided by the connection service with the UI Widget

+### View

+- **Connection Page:** A UI Widget that is binded to the connection status provided by the connection service